-It also allows us to see ourselves in a more positive light and before you know it you’re doing things with confidence because you’ve proven to yourself to be able to do great things!
+It also allows us to see ourselves in a more positive light, and before you know it, you’re doing things with confidence because you’ve proven to yourself to be able to do great things!

 Think about all of the people you look up to and aspire to be like.
-When you hear about successful people and listen to their story, you find out they went through a LOT to get to where they were.
+When you hear about successful people and listen to their stories, you find out they went through a LOT to get to where they were.

 They didn’t coast on by being comfortable.
 They had to push themselves past their limits and fight through their own insecurities.

 Steve Harvey, for example, was homeless for YEARS.
 Do you think that was comfortable?

 I spent a few months living in a car, and thinking about doing it for years is something I am not sure I could do, but he did.
 Now, look at him.
 The man is sitting pretty because he was willing to do things other people aren’t and be uncomfortable.

 6. People Are Doing What You Want To Do With Half Of Your Skill

 Before I decided to create a blog, YouTube Channel, etc., I watched other people do it, and I remember thinking I would be so good at that.
 Why aren’t I doing it?
 It may sound arrogant, but I saw some successful people at things they were only okay at that I knew I could do better.

 So why are they successful in my dreams, but I’m not?

 They weren’t afraid of discomfort.
 If you know you’re excellent at something, why sit back in your comfort zone bubble and let someone else be ‘the best’ at something, and you haven’t so much as shown people what you can do?